keaganluttrell/java-drills/assessments/packages_and_scope/readme.md

 ```

 *** note: the `Connection` must be returned to the `ConnectionPool` even when the exception is thrown! ***

+So here is what needs to be done (using TDD):

+1. Create a `ConnectionPool` class that simulates the lending out of connections from a finite pool.
+Note that this can be a very simple class, as these "fake" connections are not actually functional.
+1. Create a `Connection` class that implements the `AutoCloseable` interface, which ensures that its `close()` method will always be called, even if an exception occurs within the try block shown above.

 In order to ensure the integrity of our pool, we must make sure that even the most malicious of consumers cannot spoil the integrity of our pool: